 Occupational Safety and Health

 The recording and evaluation of work-related accident figures in the course of our data collection process and is performed in accordance with the GRI requirements on the basis of the standardized Injury Rate (IR) and the Lost Day Rate (LDR).
-All work-related accidents that have led to more than one lost day are taken into account.
+All work-related accidents that have led to more than one lost day are considered.
 The causes of occupational accidents are analyzed and if necessary, adequate improvement measures are implemented based on the investigations’ results.

 Health and satisfaction at the workplace are essential requirements for the development of individual performance capability that contribute to Infineon’s overall success.